khsub87/DeepSCANEER/README.md

 #########################################################################################
 ```

 Then, by running the following command in the terminal, a prediction_result file will be generated inside the result folder.
 ```
 python main.py
 ```

+The outputs will be in a directory result/

 ## Notes
 + Zero-shot mode works directly without any additional fine-tuning.